LIUZIPEI-RYUSHIHAI/LIUZIPEI-RYUSHIHAI.github.io/_pages/about.md

   limit: 3
 ---

-I study how computational methods can make Asian cultural heritage texts more accessible across languages.
-My current work focuses on Japanese art and literary materials—especially ukiyo-e metadata—and on building Japanese–Chinese resources for cross-lingual retrieval and semantic alignment.
+I am currently exploring computational approaches to cross-lingual access for Asian cultural heritage texts.
+My work focuses on Japanese art and literary materials—especially ukiyo-e metadata—and on building Japanese–Chinese resources to examine retrieval and semantic alignment across languages.

-My interests include domain-adaptive multilingual representations, low-resource named entity recognition and entity linking, and multimodal connections between textual metadata and visual records.
-I am particularly interested in methods that remain attentive to historical language, cultural context, and curatorial interpretation.
+I am interested in domain-adaptive multilingual representations, low-resource named entity recognition and entity linking, and multimodal connections between textual metadata and visual records.
+More broadly, I am exploring what these methods can contribute to cultural heritage research while remaining attentive to historical language, cultural context, and curatorial interpretation.

 ## Research Interests